The History of the U.S. Federal Tax System

 Federal Taxes on Individuals Then and Now

 You might not think so when you’re looking at your paystub and seeing all the taxes your employer has withheld from your earnings, but we have it pretty easy today compared to taxpayers 50 to 100 years ago.
-The government has had its hand out for a share of our money in some form of taxation since before the ink dried on the Declaration of Independence, and at some points in our history, it’s taken quite a lot from a select few.
+The government has had its hand out for a share of our money in some form of taxation since before the ink dried on the Declaration of Independence, and it’s taken quite a lot from a select few at some points in our history.

 Taxation in Colonial Days